Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Resurrection Molly.md

 Speed=15

+Stamina=6

+Jump=2

 Attack=4300

 Defence=4700

 Ability=Controller Of The House:

-Molly Can Select A 6x6 Hex Area, If An Enemy
+Molly Can Select A 8x8 Hex Area, If An Enemy

 Cat Enters That Hex Space, They Take 100 Damage

-Every Turn Until They Leave
+Every Turn Until They Leave.

+Resurrection Ability=Mobile:

+Molly Can Move Her Controller Field

+To Her Current Position, The Center Of

+The Field Is At Mollys Current Position,

+5 Turn Cooldown.

 Attack=Hiss